gautamvpn/devConnection/README.md

 - Login and see if your data is coming properly in the store
 - NavBar should update as soon as user logs in
 - Refractor our code to add constant file + create a component folder
+- You should not be able access other routes without login
+- If token is not present, redirect user to login page
+- Logout features